Leonard Oliver (cricketer)

 In the 1919 season he played to his pre-war standard and was top scorer for the county again.
 In the 1920 season he was acting captain for most of the matches in the absence of John Chapman but the team never won a game and finished at the bottom of the championship table.
 This was despite Oliver's consistent performance with a top score of 170 against Nottinghamshire which led to his topping the batsmen's scores for the season again.
 In the 1921 season, Oliver made 151 against Warwickshire.
 His form then fell off and he played three matches in the 1922 season, two in the 1923 season and three in the 1924 season when he ceased playing in the Championship.

 Oliver was a left-hand batsman and played 322 innings in 174 first-class matches.
 He scored 6 centuries with a top score 170 and an average 20.39.
-He was an expensive occasional right-arm medium pace bowler taking 5 wickets at an average of 65–6.
+He was an expensive occasional right-arm medium pace bowler taking 5 wickets at an average of 65.60.

-Oliver died at Glossop at the age of 62.
+Oliver died in Glossop at the age of 61.
+At the time of his death he was vice-president of Derbyshire County Cricket Club.